Revue Cinema: History

 The cinema was built between 1911 and 1912 by the Suburban Amusement Company at a cost of The first owner was Jacob Smith.
 At the time, Roncesvalles Avenue was on the suburban western edge of the City of Toronto.
 The area was being developed intensively and the local population was increasing.
 There was some concern in the neighbourhood and the school board about opening a theatre so close to Howard Park School, but the development was approved.
 First known as the Revue Theatre, the cinema was successful and operated as a first-run theatre from its opening date until 1972 when it became a repertory cinema.

 Starting in 1925, the High Park and Alhambra Presbyterian Church rented the Revue on Sundays (when it was closed due to 'blue' laws) for worship.

 The theatre was equipped for sound movies in 1929.
-A renovation was done in 1936, adding an Art Deco style marquee, and 543 seats.
+A renovation was done in 1936, adding an Art Deco style marquee, and 543 seats, by the architects Abraham Sprachman and Harold Kaplan, who specialized in cinemas at the time.

 Under the management of Bruce Pittman and Fraser Boa, the Revue was refurbished and reopened as the Revue Cinema on the July 1, 1972 holiday with a special "Nickel Day" program showing Errol Flynn in Captain Blood and Judy Garland in A Star is Born.
 The following day, the Revue began a Marlon Brando festival.

 In the 1980s, the Revue became part of the Festival Theatres chain of repertory cinemas in Toronto, which also included the Fox, Royal and Kingsway theatres.
 In 2004, the Festival Theatres founder died, and in April 2006, the founder's family announced their intentions to close all of the theatres except the Fox.
 The family found it financially impossible to continue due to the rise of DVDs and the shorter period of public exhibition of films available to repertory cinemas.
 The last show of the Festival era was on June 30, 2006, showing Lawrence of Arabia.

 When news of the Revue's closure became public, a grassroots community movement sprang up in order to save the cinema.
 The movement founded the Revue Film Society to explore ways to re-open the cinema for film showing.
 The building's owners put the building up for sale, with the intent to sell to new owners prepared to re-open the cinema.